ebi-ait/ingest-state-tracking/README.md

   State-->>Core: sets submission state to EXPORTING when not all messages have finished yet

-  Exporter-->>GCPTS: if needed to export data, triggers data file transfer GCPTS-->Terra: transfers data files to Terra staging area from upload area Exporter->Exporter: waits til data transfer is complete Exporter->Core: crawls graph from assay process to donor Exporter->>Terra: creates all metadata files included in the graph in the Terra staging area Exporter->Terra:  creates links.json file in the Terra staging area State-->> State: keeps track that all messages are processed State-->> Core: sets submission state to EXPORTED
+  Exporter-->>GCPTS: if needed to export data, triggers data file transfer GCPTS-->>Terra: transfers data files to Terra staging area from upload area Exporter-->>Exporter: waits til data transfer is complete Exporter-->>Core: crawls graph from assay process to donor Exporter-->>Terra: creates all metadata files included in the graph in the Terra staging area Exporter-->>Terra:  creates links.json file in the Terra staging area State-->>State: keeps track that all messages are processed State-->>Core: sets submission state to EXPORTED

   User->> Core: waits until submission is EXPORTED UI-->>UI: displays Delete upload area button